-The European Academy of Neurology has installed three series of named lectures.
-They are named after three outstanding European neurologists and are reserved for outstanding active basic and clinical scientists.
+The European Academy of Neurology has installed a series of three named lectures, honoring three outstanding European neurologists: Brown-Séquard, Golgi and Romberg.

 The Brain Prize is the world's largest brain research prize.
-One of its awardees holds the Brain Prize Lecture at the 6th EAN congress.
+One of its awardees holds the Brain Prize Lecture at the 7th EAN Congress.

 EAN Clinical Award

 The M. Romberg lecture is to recognize and honor an outstanding, influential and exemplary clinician in Neurology.
 The selected lecturer must show evidence of exceptional contributions to Neurology which have resulted in better understanding of the etiology, diagnosis or treatment of neurological diseases and should have meaningfully added to clinical practice in Neurology.
 The selected lecturer must also demonstrate evidence for consistent dedication to teaching and mentoring in Neurology.

 Moritz Heinrich Romberg (1795-1873) was a German-Jewish physician from Berlin.
 He revolutionized European neurology by publishing his ‘Lehrbuch der Nervenkrankheiten des Menschen’ (Textbook of the Diseases of the Nervous System): the first systematic textbook in neurology between 1840 and 1846.
 He is engraved in the neurological examination with the Romberg-sign.